 For more information, provider availability and appointment scheduling, please call us at 401-793-7080.
 Our fax number is 401-793-7801.

 Fadlallah Habr, MD, is the director of gastroenterological services for Lifespan Physician Group as well as director of therapeutic endoscopy at Rhode Island Hospital.
 He is an associate professor at The Warren Alpert Medical School of Brown University.
-After earning his medical degree from Lebanese University School of Medicine in Beirut, he completed his internal medicine residency at the Hospital of Saint Raphael, Yale University School of Medicine, New Haven, Connecticut.
-Dr. Habr then completed a gastroenterology fellowship at Rhode Island Hospital/the Alpert Medical School, and gained further expertise in therapeutic endoscopy at Saint Michael's Hospital, University of Toronto, Canada.
-Dr. Habr’s main interests are endoscopic therapy for bile duct cancers in addition to cryoablation and stenting for esophageal cancer, and radiofrequency ablation for advanced Barrett’s esophagus.
+After earning his medical degree from Lebanese University School of Medicine in Beirut, he completed his internal medicine residency at the Hospital of Saint Raphael with Yale University School of Medicine in New Haven, Connecticut.
+Dr. Habr then completed a gastroenterology fellowship at Rhode Island Hospital/The Alpert Medical School, and gained further expertise in therapeutic endoscopy at Saint Michael's Hospital, affiliated with the University of Toronto.

-Hyder was an instructor of medicine at Dartmouth Hitchcock Medical Center and is currently an assistant professor of medicine at The Warren Alpert Medical School of Brown University.
+Dr. Hyder was an instructor of medicine at Dartmouth Hitchcock Medical Center and is currently an assistant professor of medicine at The Warren Alpert Medical School of Brown University.
 She received an Exemplary Teaching award from Brown University and is the 2014 recipient of the Joseph A. DiMase Brown University Gastroenterology Research Award.
 Areas of expertise include biliary disorders, pancreas disorders, and therapeutic endoscopy including ERCP And EUS (endoscopic ultrasound).

 Dr. Hussain completed her fellowship in gastroenterology and an advanced fellowship in esophageal diseases at Dartmouth-Hitchcock Medical Center.
-Dr. Hussain is board certified in Internal Medicine and Gastroenterology.
-Prior to joining Lifespan, Hussain was an instructor of medicine at Dartmouth Medical School in Hanover, New Hampshire.
+Dr. Hussain is board certified in internal medicine and gastroenterology.
+Prior to joining Lifespan, Dr. Hussain was an instructor of medicine at Dartmouth Medical School in Hanover, New Hampshire.
 She is a member of the American College of Gastroenterology.

-Hussain has participated in several clinical trials.
+Dr. Hussain has participated in several clinical trials.
 Her clinical and research interests include gastrointestinal reflux disease, esophageal motility disorders, Barrett’s esophagus, Eosinophilic Esophagitis, and achalasia.
 She is fluent in English and Hindi/Urdu.
 Her area of expertise is in motility disorders.